kmilo7204/Udacity-Robotics-ND/Project-1-Build-my-world/README.md

 ## Build
 In order to build this project you would need to have installed:
 - ROS
 - CMAKE
 - GCC
-    - Git

 To build the script which prints the Welcome message follow the next steps: